Having a weak immune system may put you at a higher risk of serious illness from COVID-19 (coronavirus).

 These include:

-- wearing a medical grade or respirator face mask, if you have to be in a crowded space
+• wearing a face mask, if you would like to

 Check that anyone who visits is well when they arrive.
-Ask them to wash their hands, to wear a medical grade or respirator mask and to keep some distance from you whenever possible.
+Ask them to wash their hands.

 Continue to use the healthcare services you need.
 If you have an appointment with your GP or at a hospital or clinic, it is important to attend.